inductor69/News-App/README.md

 # News-App
-A flutter based news app with beautiful UI.
+A kotlin based news app with beautiful UI.